Advertisement

 • Public safety info lost during emergencies

-• No journalist access in real-time
+• No real-time journalist access

 San Francisco

-• Independent news monitoring preserved
+• Breaking-news monitoring partially preserved

 Open Access

-• Anyone can monitor with scanner
+• Anyone can monitor with a scanner

 • Full public accountability